Imane-Ismail/Loghawk-analyzer/README.md

 Also accessible at 👉 https://loghawkx.io

-Please follow the following steps to install LogHawk-analyzer: git clone https://github.com/Imane-Ismail/Loghawk-analyzer.git cd Loghawk-analyzer pip install .
+Please follow the following steps to install LogHawk-analyzer:

+git clone https://github.com/Imane-Ismail/Loghawk-analyzer.git

+cd Loghawk-analyzer

+pip install .

+Once installed, you may use the following command to run LogHawk Analyzer

+loghawk --input <log file path>